ApoorvSrivastava47/Aitexttoimage/Important Read if Code Shows Error.md

-**Please Open the PUBLIC URL in new TAB to see the WEB UI**
+**Open The Public URL in new window to open the WEB UI**

-Paste Your Token Generated From Hugging Face Where i've written <YOUR TOKEN HERE> or click the public link at the very end in a New Browser if that doesn't works
+1 .Paste Your Token Generated From Hugging Face Where i've written (( <YOUR TOKEN HERE> ))or click the public link at the very end in a New Browser if that doesn't works

+2 .
 Try Running it in Collab :

 https://drive.google.com/file/d/1bXEq-0Kj5NGYfwVMZhpHLJccaIQ2q_gi/view?usp=sharing